sajalshres/design-patterns/design_patterns/creational/builder/README.md

 ## Examples

 - Consider a pizza eatery.
-The waiter requests the check (builder) for a pizza with addtional cheese, onions and chicken.
+The waiter requests the chef (builder) for a pizza with addtional cheese, onions and chicken.

 ## When to use